atilaneves/reggae/README.md

 [![Build Status](https://travis-ci.org/atilaneves/reggae.png?branch=master)](https://travis-ci.org/atilaneves/reggae)

-A build system in D. This is alpha software, only tested on Linux and likely to have breaking changes made.
+A build system in [the D programming language](http://dlang.org).
+This is alpha software, only tested on Linux and likely to have breaking changes made.

 Features
 --------